schneems/the_lone_dyno/README.md

 puts "Does not block future code execution"
 ```

-This code will only run on one dyno.
-By default code passed into the block will run in the background and the lock will be held for as long as your process is alive.
+This code will only run on one dyno (by default in a "web" process type).
+The code passed into the block will run in the background and the lock will be held for as long as your process is alive.
 For example if we run the above code we should get:

 ```
 Does not block future code execution